pivot-access-ltd/bma-offline-docs/src/what-is-new-with-maas-5292.md

 We have released MAAS 2.9.2, which contains two new features, and some notable [bug fixes](https://launchpad.net/maas/+milestone/2.9.2).
 The two new features are:

-1. Proxmox driver: A driver has been added to MAAS 2.9.2 which intereacts with the Proxmox API.
+1. Proxmox driver: A driver has been added to MAAS 2.9.2 which interacts with the Proxmox API.
 Only one URL is needed, though a username and credentials are required.
 Credentials can be either a password or an API token.
 Note that if you use a token, you have to configure the permissions for the token.
 Newly-created Proxmox tokens don't assign any permissions by default, so you must add `power on`, `power off`, and `query power` permissions to the token before using it.

 2. Power driver Webhook:  A webhook was added to 2.9.2, which allows MAAS to interface with another web service that's running the power commands.
 This webhook is provided for interacting with objects that MAAS does not support, that is, the MAAS team supports the driver itself, but whatever is interfacing to the driver is not supported.
 This webhook as three URLs, one each for power on, power off, and power query.
 Optionally, this webhook also supports a power user and password or token (RFC 6717).
 This gives you a way to add your own power drivers without waiting for the driver to be added to MAAS.
 There is a [video tutorial](https://discourse.maas.io/t/maas-show-and-tell-proxmox-and-webhook/3754/3) available on this new feature.